graphql/graphiql/packages/graphql-language-service-server/README.md

       cacheSchemaFileForLookup: true,
       // undefined by default which has the same effect as `true`, set to `false` if you are already using // `graphql-eslint` or some other tool for validating graphql in your IDE.
 Must be explicitly `false` to disable this feature, not just "falsy"
       enableValidation: true,
+      // opt-in for allowing legacy decorators, which will set the `decorators-legacy` option in the Babel parser configuration.
+Must be explicitly `true` to enable, not just "truthy".
+      enableLegacyDecorators: true,
     },
   },
 };